Korean Sentence Structure: The Practical Guide to Basic Word Order Patterns

 There you have it!

-We learned about three Korean particles and the three most common sentence structures.
-With these three simple Korean sentence patterns, you can say what you want and mean it.
+With these simple Korean sentence patterns, you can say what you want—and mean it.